 Different fibers run through each region of the internal capsule.
 Depending on the location of your internal capsule stroke, you can expect different outcomes.

-Side Effects of Internal Capsule Stroke
+Secondary Effects of Internal Capsule Stroke

 A stroke occurs when a blood vessel in the brain gets blocked (ischemic stroke) or bursts (hemorrhagic stroke).

 The blood vessels in the internal capsule are very small, which increases the likelihood of a blood clot getting stuck, causing a stroke.